zorro1992/askdevops/sql/readme.md

 - Run `sudo systemctl status mysql`in the terminal
 - Become root user `sudo su`
 - Run `mysql` to confirm you can access mysql DB

+### To run a SQL query in file format
+- Create a file in cloud9 with .sql extenstion
+- Login to mysql terminal
+- Then you can run `source <file-name>.sql`